 - SSA Checklist – Low Risk Research

-- Modified MA Standard Indemnity for SLHD (devices)
+- Modified MA Standard Indemnity for SLHD (Devices)

-- Modified MA Standard Indemnity for SLHD (medicines)
+- Modified MA Standard Indemnity for SLHD (Medicines)

-- Letter – Offer of Indemnity to SLHD
+- SLHD Offer of Indemnity Letter

 The Principal Investigator at LH is responsible for notifying the Research Governance Manager of all HREC approved amendments (this includes updates to Investigator’s Brochures or equivalent) to a research project.

 HREC approved amendments need to be submitted for governance review prior to implementation at the site.